List: Central Ohio counties with snow emergencies

-COLUMBUS, Ohio (WCMH) — Multiple counties across central Ohio have issued snow emergencies as snow moved through Friday morning.
+COLUMBUS, Ohio (WCMH) — Multiple counties in central Ohio have declared snow emergencies with the area under a winter storm warning Thursday.

+Franklin County joined that group with Sheriff Dallas Baldwin declaring a Level 1 snow emergency at 5:22 a.m.
+About that time, Interstate 71 closed in both directions in the southern part of the county because of a jackknifed tractor-trailer.
+Only minor injuries were reported.
+The closure stretched from State Route 3 south through Pickaway County and into Madison County at State Route 56.
+Check here for the latest traffic conditions.

+NBC4 will be updating snow emergencies throughout the day on Feb.
+2.

 LEVEL 1